marysalemme/makersbnb/README.md

 # Makersbnb
-We would like a web application that allows users to list spaces they have available, and to hire spaces for the night.
+A web application that allows users to list spaces they have available, and to hire spaces for the night.

 **User stories**